-27 Events after the reporting period
+27 Event after the reporting period

-On 18 February 2026, the Board of Directors’ meeting of the Company passed the resolution to propose to the Annual General Meeting of the Company that will be held in April 2026, to pay a dividend of Baht XX million from its net operating profit for the year 2025.
-However, by the resolution of the Company’s Board of Directors meetings during the year, the Company had paid out the interim dividend totaling of Baht XX million (as disclosed in Note 19).
-Therefore, the remaining dividend was Bath XX per share, totaling of Baht XX million, will be paid to shareholders in April 2026.
+On 18 February 2026, the Board of Directors’ meeting of the Company passed the resolution to propose to the Annual General Meeting of the Company that will be held in April 2026, to pay a dividend of Baht 2,550 million from its net operating profit for the year 2025.
+However, by the resolution of the Company’s Board of Directors meetings during the year, the Company had paid out the interim dividend totaling of Baht 1,200 million (as disclosed in Note 19).
+Therefore, the remaining dividend was Bath 0.45 per share, totaling of Baht 1,350 million, will be paid to shareholders in April 2026.